oNuRix/XPS-9700-opencore/README.md

 - Sudo ./voltageshift buildlaunchd -130 -75 -90 0 0 0 1 45 65 -1
 - It is recommended to install SleepWatcher to restart VoltageShift after wake.
 This is necessary because Dell resets the EC (Embedded Controller) when the device goes to sleep and wakes up.

+## Apps
+- The APPs folder contains two menubar applications.
+One is voltageshift, and the other is for one-click fan control.
+- Voltageshift is located in /Library/Application Support/VoltageShift, and smc-helper should be in /usr/local/bin/.
+- Thanks to [SoloTeamDev](https://github.com/SoloTeamDev) for the smc-helper.

 ## Not Wworking
 - Brightness control keys: Use Fn + S / Fn + B instead, or change the shortcut in Keyboard Settings (instead of F6 / F7)